92nd Operations Group: World War II

 Lockheed/Vega B-17G-10-VE Flying Fortress, AAF Ser No. 42-39958 of the 92d Bomb Group.
 This aircraft suffered severe damage during a mission to Hamburg Germany on 4 November 1944 attacking the Harburg oil complex.
 It was written off after it landed safely.

 The 92d Bombardment Group was activated on 1 March 1942 at Barksdale Field, Louisiana.
 After training at Sarasota Army Airfield, Florida from May–July 1942, the Air Echelon left for Westover Army Airfield, Massachusetts and moved to Dow Army Airfield, Maine on 29 June 1942.
 In August, the squadrons flew to Newfoundland and then direct across the Atlantic to Prestwick, Scotland.
 They were the first unit to make a non-stop Atlantic crossing from Gander, Newfoundland, to Prestwick.
 The Ground echelon sailed on USS West Point on 6 August 1942, and docked at Liverpool on 18 August 1942.
 This was the same day the first aircraft of the 326th Bomb squadron arrived in Bovingdon.
 The last squadron - the 407th - arrived on 28 August 1942.

 The group was assigned to VIII Bomber Command and allocated RAF Bovingdon as its base.
 The group was assigned to the 40th Combat Bombardment Wing at RAF Thurleigh.
-The 92d flew a few two combat missions in September and October 1942, then was withdrawn from combat and its B-17F bombers exchanged for the older B-17E bombers being flown by the 97th Bomb Group.
+The 92d flew two combat missions in September and October 1942, then was withdrawn from combat and its B-17F bombers exchanged for the older B-17E bombers being flown by the 97th Bomb Group.

 The 92nd then acted as an operational training unit supplying combat crews to combat groups in the UK.
 However, in early 1943, the diversion to Operation Torch of heavy bomber groups originally planned for the Eighth Air Force led to a decision to return the 92d to combat operations, although its 326th Bomb Squadron was left to continue the OTU mission.
 The 325th squadron was used to provide a cadre for H2S radar training, and its 327th squadron acquired a special mission.

 In January 1943, the 92d was transferred to RAF Alconbury where it was reformed as an operational combat group.
 At Alconbury the group took the name "Fame's Favorite Few", and its B-17s acquired the tail code of "Triangle B".
 The Group resumed operational flying missions on 1 May 1943.
 From Alconbury, the 92d engaged in bombing strategic targets, including shipyards at Kiel, ball-bearing plants at Schweinfurt, submarine installations at Wilhelmshaven, a tire plant at Hanover, airfields near Paris, an aircraft factory at Nantes, and a magnesium mine and reducing plant in Norway.